Horn Park

 • Connectivity and infrastructure - weaker broadband.

-These barriers manifested through Behavioural Systems Mapping as two overarching, behavioural outcomes: reliance on others or disengagement from digital service, which highlight:
+These barriers manifested through Behavioural Systems Mapping as two overarching, behavioural outcomes: reliance on others or disengagement from digital services.
+This highlights:

-• lack of physical spaces and limited engagement pathways suppress digital participation.
+• Limited physical spaces and few engagement pathways which suppress digital participation.

-• lack of dedicated community spaces, relying instead on information hubs e.g. a like the primary school.
-Key community assets, such as St Mildred's Church are located outside of the estate.
+• A lack of dedicated community spaces leads to reliance on information hubs (e.g. the primary school) while other key community assets such as St Mildred's Church are located outside of the estate.

 Community Engagement Insights